shane-arthur/currency-calculator/README.md

 - Add noSql integration with mongoose ORM and mongoDB -> Continued below

 - Read in the cache bust value from database.
 Compare the bust time with the timestamp to dynamically set how often we want to grab exchange rates, if their is high traffic, but low need for to the second exchange rates, we can increase this cache bust time, without having to redeploy.

+- Remove coupling of the three currency types to easily extend and swap in new currencies. (not too hard just need to read in initialState from noSQL storage).